Clinical and Counseling Services

 If you have any additional questions about the first appointment, please don’t hesitate to call our office at (949) 824-6457.

 Our basic treatment model of individual, couples and family therapy is short-term and time limited.
-Our guideline is that if you are eligible and apprppriate for therapy at the Counseling Center, you may receive up to eight sessions in the academic year.
 There is no limit on the amount of group therapy you may receive in any academic year.

 Individual therapy begins once you are assigned to a therapist in the Counseling Center.
 Your therapist for ongoing work may not be the same person whom you saw for your initial appointment.
 You and your therapist will find a time that is mutually available, and in most instances, you will meet on a weekly basis.
 Appointments are available from 8 AM to 4 PM with each session typically lasting for 45 to 50 minutes.